Lactose in charcuterie, what for?

 Here are two reasons:

-- easy to use, low in sugar and inexpensive, lactose combined with lactic ferments first of all helps to give foodstuffs a more balanced compact texture.
+• easy to use, not too sweet and not too expensive 💸, lactose combined with lactic ferments first of all helps to give foodstuffs a more balanced compact texture.

 In which types of sausages is lactose* found?